 rom-com today.
 Digital ebook Get the paperback.
 Also available in audio book.
 Listen on Audible / iTunes.
 Can a single dad and his pint-sized posse convince a stubbornly single demonstration cook to give romance another chance?

 Download this delicious story today.
 Digital ebook.
 Get the paperback.
-She thinks he's a cute but useless academic.
-He thinks her tough act is nothing but a mask.
-Funny how fast being in peril can change opinions.
-Download this sassy and exciting romance today.
+She thinks he's a cute but soft academic.
+He thinks her tough act is just swagger.
+Funny how fast attitudes can change when you have to rely on each other to survive.
+Read this sassy and exciting romance today.
+Download the Digital ebook.

-Digital ebook.
 Get the paperback.
-They both protect others for a living, but things get terrifyingly personal when Lauren is caught in the line of fire.
-Download this romantic and intense suspense today.
+Protecting others is what they do, but things get terrifyingly personal when Lauren is caught in the line of fire.
+Read this sensual, gripping romantic suspense today.

+Download this provocative suspense today.
 Digital ebook.
 Get the paperback.
 Working together has disaster written all over it.
-But she's just desperate enough to save her dream she'd better suck it up.
+But she's desperate to save her dream so she'd better suck it up.
 Download this sassy, opposite-sides-of-the-tracks romance today.

 Digital ebook.
 Get the paperback.
 Dating was the LAST thing on Mia's mind and then...opportunity came calling.
 Take a chance on a younger man today.